talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 - **Cause**: The IAM principal doesn't have S3 permissions, or there's a mismatch between the caller and the bucket policy
 - **Solution**:
-  - By default, `principal_arn` automatically uses the current caller's ARN.
+  - The bucket policy automatically uses the current caller's ARN via `data.aws_caller_identity.current.arn`.
 Verify this matches your expectations:
     - Run `aws sts get-caller-identity` to see your current ARN
     - Ensure the caller has S3 permissions for the state bucket
-  - If you've overridden `principal_arn`, verify it matches the IAM role ARN used in `AWS_STATE_ACCOUNT_ROLE_ARN` secret (for GitHub Actions)
+  - For GitHub Actions: Verify the IAM role ARN used in `AWS_STATE_ACCOUNT_ROLE_ARN` secret matches the assumed role
   - Check that the OIDC trust relationship is correctly configured (for GitHub Actions)